ShunyiZhao/SoftWareEandGroupProject/M5_Stack/README.md

 ## Processing - Character Control

 Due to an unknown problem, the yaw of this sensor increases automaticlly.
-So although We have complete a series of simple version codes of matrix computation, we can not ues them to calculate the true acceleration of the movements.
-So We used accelerations caused by angles and gravity to control the characters in processing.
+So although we have completed a series of simple version codes of matrix computation, we can not use them to calculate the true acceleration of the movements.
+So we used accelerations caused by angles and gravity to control the character in processing.

 I use a rectangle to simulate the character, and a circle is uesd to represent the pointer.